Wondering how to travel to St Petersburg? If so, you are in the right place. Just keep reading below.

 To help you with the planning of your trip, we have created this page with all the information you need to know to get to Russia's Northern Capital.
 It is all at your fingertips!
 To get started, just click on one of the travel options below.

 Flights to St Petersburg are a good starting point for discovering Russia's historic window on the west.
 Travelling by air is faster and comfortable, and it can be also not so expensive if you start searching a few months before you go.
-Doesn't matter where you come from, St Petersburg Airport now is well connected with almost all the main airports in the world, so it won't be difficult for you to find an airline company flying there.
+Doesn't matter where you come from, our city is well connected with almost all the main airports in the world, so it won't be difficult for you to find an airline company flying there.

 In the event trains and airplanes are not your cup of tea, or you are on a tight budget, then taking the bus would be your best option.
 Going to St Petersburg by bus can be cheaper but slower, and relatively comfortable.
 There are a few good bus companies to choose from.
 Many of them offer travel routes with departures from all the main European Capitals, and those I like to recommend are very efficient.

 Travelling on a cruise ship is a completely different travel experience than going by plane, bus, or train.
-On board you can sleep, eat, relax and enjoy romantic sea views, but unfortunately your visiting time on the Russian ground will be short and limited.
-Since 2012 almost everyone can travel to St Petersburg on a ferry or a cruise ship Visa Free, if you comply with the visa free rules.
+On board you can sleep, eat, relax and enjoy romantic sea views, but unfortunately your visiting time in the city will be short and limited.
+Since 2012 almost everyone can travel to St Petersburg on a ferry or a cruise ship Visa Free, if you comply with the Russian rules.

 Travelling to St Petersburg by car is not something we really like to recommend as it is a long and uncomfortable trip, and it can also be dangerous if you drive at night.
 However, despite that some people do it.
 If you're one of them, I hope you are an adventurous person and you're ready for any inconvenient.
 Roads and police in Russia are legendary (for being bad) and this myth is still true up to now.